rust-gamedev/rust-gamedev.github.io/content/news/029/index.md

 [vange.rs] is the project of re-implementing the [Vangers] game (from 1998) in Rust using modern development practices, parallel computations, and GPU.

-This month [@caiiiycuk] ported it on "wasm32-unknown-emscripten" target via wgpu's GLES3 backend and [posted an article][vangers-wasm-post] about the process and observations.
+This month [@caiiiycuk] ported it to the "wasm32-unknown-emscripten" target via wgpu's GLES3 backend and [posted an article][vangers-wasm-post] about the process and observations.

-The wev version of vange-rs can be [played online here][vangers-wasm-play].
+The web version of vange-rs can be [played online here][vangers-wasm-play].

 _Discussions:
 [/r/rust_gamedev](https://reddit.com/r/rust_gamedev/comments/rdbl7u/vangers_running_on_webgl)_